-Our historic Studio City hotel pre-dates the film-industry but soon found itself at the center of the Hollywood studio boom.
+Our historic Los Angeles hotel pre-dates the film-industry but soon found itself at the center of the Hollywood studio boom.
 As the industry grew, so did our popularity among cast and crew including a slew of old-Hollywood royalty such Clark Gable, Katherine Hepburn and John Wayne.

-Today our premier Ventura Boulevard address means you’re never far from legendary Hollywood attractions.
-Guests stay just minutes from Universal Studios, Burbank airport, Hollywood, Beverly Hills, couture L.A. shopping and numerous beaches.
+Today our premier Ventura Boulevard address means you’re never far from legendary Los Angeles attractions.
+Guests stay just minutes from Universal Studios, Burbank airport, Hollywood, Beverly Hills, couture L.A. shopping, and numerous beaches.

 When it’s time to relax, take a dip in our over-sized swimming pool, the largest in the San Fernando Valley, or enjoy drinks and dining at any one of our historic on-site restaurants.
 We also offer a variety of guest rooms and suites featuring patios and garden views, separate living areas or direct pool access.

 Event planners rejoice, we’re one of the most sought after event venues in all of Los Angeles.
 Choose from a variety of outdoor spaces featuring six acres of gardens, water features and towering redwoods.
 If indoors is more your style, we offer several elegant ballrooms, banquet spaces and boardrooms.

 The rich history of the Sportsmen’s Lodge reads like a classic-Hollywood movie script.
 Rural attraction frequented by local farmers and their families soon finds itself at the center of a burgeoning film industry and the hang-out of choice for newly minted celebrities such as Clark Gable, Bette Davis, John Wayne, Humphrey Bogart, Lauren Bacall, Spencer Tracy and Katharine Hepburn.